Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 The chart above shows the 7 day moving average of sentiment along side with percentage change in BTC price.
 As you can see many times negative movement in sentiment precedes negative percentage change in BTC price.
 The red circles in the chart highlights these instances.
 Although promising, as a standalone tool it may not be robust enough to be utilized as a indicator; however, when combined with fundamental and technical analysis it could be very helpful in making an short-term transcation.

-**Topic Modeling: **
+**Topic Modeling:**

-Utilizing LDA, I was able to generate 5 topics that dynamically changed over time as BTC's price changed.
+Utilizing LDA, I was able to generate 5 meaning topics that dynamically on their prevalence changed over time as BTC's price changed.

 | Topic Name           | Words                                   | Notes                         |